 Visiting colleges is one of the best ways to get a sense of the campus and student body.
 If you'd like to visit UMich Ann Arbor, take I-94 to Ann Arbor, MI.
 If you need to fly, book your flight to Detroit Metropolitan Wayne County Airport (DTW) airport.

 Want to visit but can't make the trip?
 Explore UMich Ann Arbor's campus without leaving home by taking a virtual campus tour

-Connect with other students, parents, and admissions professionals to learn more about about UMich Ann Arbor in the College Confidential forums.
+Join the conversation about about UMich Ann Arbor in the College Confidential forums.

 Non-Resident / International Students

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved